Arrays are used to store multiple items in a single object.

 []

-Using Array Shift()
+Empty an Array Using Array Shift()

 The Array.shift() is used to remove the first item of an array and return it.

-To empty an array using array.shift()
+To empty an array using array.shift(),

-, you have to iterate through the array and shift it.
+• Iterate through the array and shift it.

 This is not an optimal way to empty an array.

-You can use this method when you want to empty the array by popping out each first element one by one and process it.
+Use this method when you want to empty the array by popping out each first element one by one and process it.

 Code